-If you have not registered in advance, you will need a certificate of registration for the course.
-You access the certificate in the Student portal.
+If you have not registered for the exam in advance, you can write the exam provided that there are places available in the exam hall.
+You will also need a certificate of registration for the course.

 Students who fail in an examination are entitled to a re-take.
 Each ’regular’ examination includes the possibility of a further two re-take exam dates.
 If further dates are required, the student may be asked to sit the exam based on a new or amended syllabus from that of the original course.
 This regulation is in force regardless of whether the three exam dates have been used up or not.
 The lecturer responsible for the course has the right to organise an extra exam providing that there are specific reasons for it and the examiner approves it.
 If students fail twice in an examination for a course or part of a course, they have the right to change examiner.

 You can find more information in the local regulations for the conduct of examinations at Halmstad University.
-See related links on the right, regulations for the conduct of examinations.
+See related links, regulations for the conduct of examinations.